Bomb787/MoGuns-Addon/README.md

 # SCAR Addon

--An addon that adds a SCAR for Mr. Crayfish's gun mod
+- An addon that adds a SCAR for Mr. Crayfish's gun mod

--Made for AlanorMiga#9922 on Discord
+- Made for AlanorMiga#9922 on Discord